Substantial revision: October 2021

 HO706 Homelessness rarely respects local government boundaries, so national government, devolved administrations and the Greater London Authority need to ensure that there is joined-up provision of services, and that this extends to related services such as the NHS, immigration services and the Armed Services, so that people aren’t discharged into homelessness.
 Commissioning of services by local authority partnerships or regional bodies will be encouraged.

-HO800 The Green Party would immediate restore a comprehensive set of emergency grants and loans to local authorities and to households and individuals who have special housing-related needs.
+HO800 The Green Party would immediately restore a comprehensive set of emergency grants and loans to local authorities and to households and individuals who have special housing-related needs.
 These should cover housing costs, and associated costs such as moving and furnishing their home.

 HO801 Poverty and homelessness among young people has been exacerbated by unemployment and the withdrawal of social security benefit.
 In the short term the Green Party would equalise benefits such as Jobseekers Allowance, Universal Credit and Housing Benefit to people aged 16-25 to the same level to which those over 25 years old are entitled.
 In the long term the Citizens' Income Scheme is designed to eradicate poverty throughout society.